 About Zhanlin Chen

-Born in Huidong, China, Zhanlin identifies as a member of the Hakka sub-ethnic group, whose name translates to "guest families" in Mandarin due to their history of fleeing unrest during the Qing Dynasty.
-When Zhanlin was 12 years old, he immigrated to the U.S. with his mother, who worked as a cancer biologist at Vanderbilt University in Nashville, Tennessee.
-While volunteering in the Children’s Hospital at Vanderbilt University, he witnessed the passing of a little girl with brain cancer, which inspired him to pursue a future career in medicine.
+Born in Huidong, China, Zhanlin identifies as a member of the Hakka sub-ethnic group, whose name translates to "guest families" in Mandarin, reflecting their history of migration during periods of unrest in China.
+When Zhanlin was 12 years old, he immigrated to the United States with his mother, who worked as a cancer biologist at Vanderbilt University in Nashville, Tennessee.
+While volunteering at the Monroe Carell Jr. Children's Hospital at Vanderbilt, he witnessed the passing of a young girl with brain cancer—an experience that inspired him to pursue a career in medicine.

-After high school, Zhanlin attended Yale University and received a bachelor’s degree double majoring in Computer Science and Molecular, Cellular, Developmental Biology, and later earned a master’s degree in Statistics and Data Science funded by the NSF Graduate Research Fellowship.
-Outside of classes, Zhanlin worked with Professor Mark Gerstein on the ENCODE Consortium, using supercomputers to understand the meaning behind the human genome.
-He led numerous computational projects and is the first author of several publications in Bioinformatics, Nature Communications, and Science Advances.
-More importantly, he was also an active member of the Yale Concert Band and the Yale Bands Saxophone Quartet, where he played alto, tensor, and baritone saxophones.
+After high school, Zhanlin attended Yale University, where he earned bachelor's degrees in Computer Science and Molecular, Cellular, and Developmental Biology.
+He later completed a master's degree in Statistics and Data Science, supported by the NSF Graduate Research Fellowship.
+Outside the classroom, Zhanlin conducted research with Professor Mark Gerstein as part of the ENCODE Consortium, using high-performance computing to better understand the human genome.
+He led numerous computational biology projects and is the first author of publications in Bioinformatics, Nature Communications, and Science Advances.
+Beyond research, he was an active member of the Yale Concert Band and the Yale Bands Saxophone Quartet, performing on alto, tenor, and baritone saxophones.

-During the gap year before medical school, Zhanlin interned at NASA's Jet Propulsion Laboratory in Section 347J Perception Systems working on machine learning-based navigation and path planning software for the Mars rover.
-Mentored by Shreyansh Daftry, Zhanlin published several conference articles, authored a textbook chapter on planetary rovers, and is named one of the primary inventors for his contributions to a patent at NASA.
+During the gap year before medical school, Zhanlin interned at NASA's Jet Propulsion Laboratory in the Perception Systems Group, where he developed machine learning–based navigation and path-planning algorithms for planetary rovers.
+Mentored by Shreyansh Daftry, he published several conference papers, authored a textbook chapter on planetary rovers, and is named as a primary inventor on a NASA patent.

 Education